You are here

-There are two competitions.
-The first is for the two-year recruitment award.
-This competition is primarily for Graduate Students new to UIC.
+There are two rounds of competition.
+The first is the recruitment award.
+This competition is primarily for graduate students new to UIC.
 Students previously admitted to the UIC Graduate College may be eligible for recruitment competitions IF they are being actively recruited to a new graduate program.
-This includes students who have completed a Masters program in a discipline and are being recruited to a PhD program in the same discipline.
+This includes students who have completed a master's program in a discipline and are being recruited to a PhD program in the same discipline.
 For questions about eligibility, contact the Graduate College.

-The second competition is for both one-year recruitment awards and one-year retention awards.
-The former is for students new to UIC (or students being actively recruited to a new graduate program).
-The latter is for students already enrolled in a UIC graduate program who are at the advanced stage of their academic studies.
+The second competition is for one-year retention awards for UIC students currently enrolled in a doctoral or terminal master's program who are at the advanced stage of their academic studies.
 All applicants must be nominated by their departments.
 Selection criteria for all Abraham Lincoln Fellowships will be based on academic achievement, promise and alignment with the goals of the fellowship.

 Applicants for Recruitment and Retention Fellowships must be citizens or permanent residents of the United States who come from groups that have been historically underrepresented in graduate programs.
-Applicants must be enrolled as a degree-seeking student in a graduate program at the University of Illinois at Chicago or must have completed an application for fall admission to the UIC Graduate College.
+Applicants must be enrolled as a degree-seeking student in a doctoral or terminal master's program at the University of Illinois at Chicago or must have completed an application for fall admission to the UIC Graduate College.

-The first Abraham Lincoln Fellowship competition will be for the two-year recruitment awards.
-These awards provide up to two years of Graduate College funding (two years for doctoral students, one year for masters students).
+The first Abraham Lincoln Fellowship competition will be for recruitment.
+These awards provide up to two years of Graduate College funding for doctoral students and one year for terminal master's students.

-In year one of the Lincoln Fellowship, the award recipient will receive from the Graduate College a stipend of $25,000 per academic year or $2083.33 per month.
-The recipients also receive a tuition and fee waiver from the Graduate College.
-The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see below) for Fall and Spring Semester towards Campus Care, if applicable.
+Abraham Lincoln Fellowship recipients also receive a tuition and fee waiver from the Graduate College.
+The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see link) for Fall and Spring Semester towards Campus Care, if applicable.
 All other fees are the responsibility of the student.

-The general terms of this award are the same as those of the two-year recruitment award, except that both masters and doctoral students will be eligible for only one year of support from the Graduate College.
-Departments will be obligated to fund one-year recruitment award winners for year two according to guidelines described above.
-During this round of competition one-year retention fellowships will also be awarded.
-Continuing masters and doctoral students who are advanced in their academic studies may be nominated for these awards.
+The general terms of this award are the same as those of the two-year recruitment award, except that both terminal master's and doctoral students will be eligible for only one year of support from the Graduate College.
+During this round of competition, one-year retention fellowships will be awarded and departments will not have any financial obligations to the recipients.
+Continuing terminal master's and doctoral students who are advanced in their academic studies may be nominated.
 Students may not receive more than two years of Abraham Lincoln Fellowship funding from the Graduate College.

 Please visit the Fellowship and Awards Deadline page for pertinent dates.

-NOTE: Your department/program has to review all student requests for fellowships and submit nomination forms and supporting material to the Graduate College by the deadline.
-Consult with your program to determine their deadline for you to submit required material to them.
+NOTE: The applicant's department/program has to review all requests for fellowships and submit nomination forms and supporting material to the Graduate College by the deadline.
+Programs tend to have an earlier internal deadline.

 To apply for an Abraham Lincoln Fellowship, complete the Application for Graduate Appointment form and submit it to your program.
 Be sure to complete the personal statement section of the form.
 In addition, see the following for other required documents.
 Follow the requirements for the category of Lincoln Fellowship to which you are applying.
 If you have questions on requirements or documents, consult with your program.